sundae3/cider-remote-android-release/README.md

 <img src="/screenshots/Controls.png" width="200"/>
 <img src="/screenshots/Queue.png" width="200" hspace="20"/>
 </div>

+## Upcoming
+Multiple instance/device support(switching the source) will be added in the future release.

 ## Bugs and Crashes
 Ping me up on the cider discord server if you find bugs or the app is crashing